 Location: Berkeley, CA

-Statewide, the Coalition currently has over 150 members, representing a variety of sectors, including public lands and waters (national, state, regional, county and city), health care, transportation, education (k-12 and higher ed), cities, social and environmental justice organizations and non-profits.
-They leverage the work of our members on a statewide basis through four convenings a year (2 virtual and 2 in-person) and through our statewide advocacy and policy efforts, such as supporting the creation of a statewide Office of Sustainable Outdoor Recreation.
+Statewide, the Coalition currently has over 190 organizational and individual members, representing a variety of sectors, including public lands and waters (national, state, regional, county and city), health care, transportation, education (k-12 and higher ed), cities, social and environmental justice organizations and non-profits.
+They leverage the work of their members on a statewide basis through four convenings a year (2 virtual and 2 in-person) and through their statewide advocacy and policy efforts.

-They partner with many experts in the health sector, such as Contra Costa Community Health Services, who provide Park Rx to their patients.
-They worked together with the Richmond Outdoors Coalition to put together a combined list of outdoor events happening over the winter break and made the calendar and map available at schools and health centers in both English and Spanish.
-They also partner with faculty and other researchers at UC Berkeley and other campuses to share their research on the benefits of outdoor access.
+The Coalition is housed at Berkeley’s Institute for Parks, People, and Biodiversity, which partners with faculty at UC Berkeley and other campuses who research on the benefits of outdoor access.
 This includes, but isn’t limited to, Dr Dacher Keltner’s research at UC Berkeley’s Greater Good Science Center on the “Science of Awe,” Dr Nooshin Razani at UCSF Benioff Children’s Hospital Oakland Center for Nature and Health, and Dr Daphne Miller at UC Berkeley’s School of Public Health.

 Casting for Recovery